Schmorbonium/ECE-4710/docs/markdown/peerReview2.md

 # Peer Review Preparation Checklist
 - [ ] Ground planes on top and bottom
 - [ ] All silkscreen part labels (in tName layer) do not overlap anything
-- [ ] Every part is labeled (resistance, capacitance, pin connection, etc.) (in tName or bName layer)
+- [ ] Every part is labeled (resistance, capacitance, pin connection, etc.) (in tName or bName layer) (JLC recommends 40mil as smallest)
 - [ ] Identifier label for which board and which version
 - [ ] JLC-PCB DRC has been run, no remaining errors or warnings [DRU File](https://github.com/JLCPCB/jlcpcb-eagle/blob/master/design%20rules/jlcpcb-2layers.dru)